 The best way to lock your luggage is with a TSA-approved padlock.
-My favorite type to use is a combination lock with easy to turn dials and numbers that contrast in color.
+My favorite type to use is a combination lock with easy-to-turn dials and numbers that contrast in color.

-Bigger numbers that are white on black are easiest to see.
+Bigger numbers that are white on black are the easiest to see.
 You also don’t want dials that are too small and hard to turn, especially if you’re a man with larger fingers.